aistairc/mf-cesium/MFOC/README.md

 movingfeature is moving feature json object array.

-'with_height' means path of animation with own height.
-1 is default.( 1 or 0 )
+'with_height' means path of animation with own height.(boolean)

 return czml.